gibumkang/tutorials/README.md

     </AnimatePresence>
 ```

 After 1 sec from the setTimeout, the h1 will animate out of the screen vertically because of the exit attribute + AnimatePresence tag.
 Adding animation to page transitions can be done by wrapping the \<Switch> tags with \<AnimatePresence>.
 Make sure the \<Switch> tag contains the following attributes (location and key) in order for framer to detect the changes.
+Obviously, \<Switch> is an element from react-router.
 Finally, the animating components must also have an exit attribute:

 ```
     const HomeVariants = {